mrbarde/lori-php/README.md

 Lori is a Dolphin...
 Okay actually Lori is a compilation of many other packages and libraries put together with ReactJS for the sake of building scallable front-end applications, it allows you now worry about environment/development configuration.

 ### Setup
+simply run the following command from your terminal/command-prompt `composer create-project thecodecafe/lori <project-name> v0.1-beta` this will download lori and install all dependencies.
-A simpler setup process is coming, but for now you can simply clone the replo locally, cd into it and from within the root directory of your new installation, run `npm install` after this simply run `npm run dev` to start the development server.
+Next cd into your new project and from within the root directory run `npm run dev` to start the development server.

 ### Compatibility
 Lori has been tested and found compatible with the following: